realworldocaml/book/en/imperative-programming.md

 the same results when given the same inputs, and never affecting the world except insofar as it returns the value of its computation.
-_Imperative_ code, on the other hand, operates by side-effects that modify a program's internal state or interact with the outside world, and so can have a new effect, and return different results, every time they're called.
+_Imperative_ code, on the other hand, operates by side-effects that modify a program's internal state or interact with the outside world.
+An imperative function has a new effect, and potentially returns different results, every time it's called.

 Pure code is the default in OCaml, and for good reason --- it's generally easier to reason about, less error prone and more